Talking about the Past

 The present perfect tense is formed by using the present tense of haben, along with the past participle of the verb.
 Verbs indicating motion, or change of state, use the past tense of sein instead of haben.

-The past participle of regular verbs is formed by adding the prefix ge to the verb and t to the end of the verb.
+The past participle of regular verbs, also called weak verbs, is formed by adding the prefix ge to the verb and t to the end of the verb.
 In German the past participle goes at the end of a clause or simple sentence.

 The following table shows the perfect tense for regular verbs.